syntacticsolutions/React-Webpack-Knex-Boilerplate/README.md

 ## Test the Backend

 0. Make a table in MySQL or your preferred database of choice.

 0. Edit your `knexfile.js` in the root directory

+    If you are not using MySQL then you will have to use the corresponding client value used by Knex.js

 0. `module.exports = {`
     `client: 'mysql',`